I still remember the day i first tried shrimp macaroni salad at my uncles backyard bbq, and man i was totally surprised how good it was.

 Cooking Shrimp

-- Add the shrimp and cook for about 2-3 minutes, or until they turn pink and opaque.
+- toss in the shrimp and let it cook for 2–3 minutes, until they turn pink and opaque.

-- After a few minutes in the ice bath, drain the shrimp and pat them dry with a paper towel.
+- drain and pat dry with paper towels.

 Cooking Macaroni

-- Begin by bringing a large pot of salted water to a rolling boil.
+- bring a large pot of salted water to a rolling boil.

 Detailed Shrimp Macaroni Salad Recipe